HarryJeon24/SpeakEasy/README.md

  # time.sleep(MP3("bot_output.mp3").info.length)
 ```

-5. For Mac, to be filled...
+5. For Mac, no changes need to be made to the code.
+However, the installation of packages may be difficult.
+If this is the case, please try with a Windows device.

 ## Running the Application